-• The municipality must establish the roads / transport forum to discuss transportation matters • The forum has been established to discuss transport matters. • The municipality must establish the Integrated Safety Forum and develop a plan to implement resolutions thereof with budget set aside. • The municipality is in the process of establishing a transport forum. • The municipality must develop an Integrated Community Safety Plan • The safety cluster is developing this plan together with CPF. • The municipality IDP must reflect on budget allocation for ongoing disaster risk assessments • The IDP document has reflected the budget allocation of disaster risk assessments. • The municipality must reflect budget set aside for disaster response in line with National Disaster Management Framework thresholds • There is a budget set aside to respond to disaster management. • The municipality IDP must reflect whether they have NERSA License or not • The municipality is NERSA license (EC 101). • The municipality IDP must indicate the existence of the electricity by law in the IDP document. • There is a municipal by-law in place. • The municipality must reflect the availability of the major electricity disruption contingency plan to assist during times of major disruptions and restore electricity supply • The document has reflected a contingency plan for disruptions. • The municipality must indicate the incorporation of the emergency procurement measures contained in the Disaster Management Plan. • There is an indication of emergency procurement measures in the document. • The municipality must adopt disaster management by-laws. • There is a disaster management by-law in place. • The municipal IDP must reflect on existence of fire services tariffs that are implemented and reviewed periodically. • There is a fire service tariffs in place and is reviewed periodical.
+• The municipality IDP must reflect on the key • District Development Model programmes and catalytic projects • The municipality IDP must reflect the adoption and • implementation of the Integrated Transport Plan (ITP) provided by the district for planning purposes • The municipality must reflect the beefing up the • ITP to incorporate the public transport facilities • The municipal IDP must reflect the 3 Year Capital • Plan include non-motorised facilities • The municipality must establish the roads / • transport forum to discuss transportation matters • The municipality must establish the Integrated • Safety Forum and develop a plan to implement resolutions thereof with budget set aside. • The municipality must develop an Integrated • Community Safety Plan • The municipality IDP must reflect on budget • allocation for ongoing disaster risk assessments • The municipality must reflect budget set aside for • disaster response in line with National Disaster Management Framework thresholds • The municipality IDP must reflect whether they • have NERSA License or not • The municipality IDP must indicate the existence of • the electricity by law in the IDP document. • The municipality must reflect the availability of the • major electricity disruption contingency plan to assist during times of major disruptions and restore electricity supply

-• The municipality must reflect the status of the • The status of WSD is reflected WSDP (Water Services Development Plan) - latest in the document. adopted and approved by the council - indicate the approval date) • The municipality IDP must provide a summary of • The comprehensive report on water planning and current requirements per sector water planning per sector for Water Service Development Plan (WSDP), WSDP is reflected in the Housing, Agriculture, Mining & Tourism)? document.
-The municipality must develop infrastructure • The IDP document has maintenance plan. infrastructure maintenance plan.
+• The municipality must indicate the incorporation of • the emergency procurement measures contained in the Disaster Management Plan.
+The municipality must adopt disaster management • by-laws. • The municipal IDP must reflect on existence of fire • services tariffs that are implemented and reviewed periodically. • The municipality must reflect the status of the • WSDP (Water Services Development Plan) - latest adopted and approved by the council - indicate the approval date) • The municipality IDP must provide a summary of • water planning and current requirements per sector Water Service Development Plan (WSDP), Housing, Agriculture, Mining & Tourism)? • The municipality must develop infrastructure • maintenance plan.